trantdai/trantdai.github.io/resume.md

 ## EXECUTIVE SUMMARY

 Highly talented, motivated and research oriented Computing and Communications PhD graduate with extensive cross-domain engineering experience comprising of over 11 years work experience in multiple domains of Network Security, Cyber Security , DevOps, and automation solution development with a proven track record of success delivering complicated security architecture, design, development, and implementation.
+<br><br>
 Instrumental in driving improvements in processes, operational efficiency/agility and system stability in complex large-scale mission-critical environments across diverse industries including Financial, IT, Travel, Food and Beverage, and Education services.
 Skilled in multi-vendor firewall migration and administration, Cyber/Cloud Security automation, security technology REST APIs, Infrastructure as Code (Terraform/Terratest), Python secure software development, Linux, Bash scripting, Ansible/Tower, Security as Code, Docker, CI/CD and DevSecOps tools/methodologies.
+<br><br>
-<br>Recognized for professionalism, positive mental attitude, commitment to excellence, and natural ability for critical thinking and complex problems solving.
-Excellent interpersonal skills, self-motiveted, and able to communicate and collaborate effectively with co-workers at all levels.
+Recognized for professionalism, positive mental attitude, commitment to excellence, and natural ability for critical thinking and complex problems solving.
+Excellent interpersonal and mentoring skills, self-motiveted, and able to communicate and collaborate effectively with co-workers at all levels.

 ## CORE TECHNICAL COMPETENCIES
 ☑️ End-to-end cross-domain complex large-scale mission-critical project/product delivery related skills